 Here are the aspects of a villager that makes them more human than anything else in Minecraft,

-Villagers are generally taller than a player which makes them feel realistic.
+Villagers are generally taller than a player, which makes them feel realistic.
 You might have some real-life friends with heads and bodies slightly taller than yourself.
-There are other villagers that are not as tall as you which creates a nice variance among them just like regular human beings.
+Other villagers are not as tall as you, which creates a nice variance among them, just like regular human beings.

 Sense Of Danger

 Every villager will run away if it senses danger.
-They will go inside at night and will attempt to escape if thrown in the waters.
+They will go inside at night and attempt to escape if thrown into the waters.
 They run away from zombies and possess six types of human professions:

 The Lore Behind Villager In Minecraft

-The villagers seem to exist in Minecraft way before a player first set foot in the game.
+The villagers seem to exist in Minecraft before a player enters the game.
 They are an older civilization that learned and invented multiple professions.
 These ‘humans’ used their knowledge to create iron golems to protect their future generations.

 Mojang Studios have not made an official statement regarding this theory.
 However, this seems to be closest to the real thing.
-With that said, villagers still face multiple disasters in the form of zombie invasions for their past crimes with them even turning into zombies at times.
+With that said, villagers still face multiple disasters in the form of zombie invasions for their past crimes, sometimes even turning into zombies.

 All in all, the villagers in Minecraft are completely human.
-They were an older civilization that the player learned how to live in confined areas called villages.
+They were an older civilization where the player learned how to live in confined areas called villages.